bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2021-02-17-newsletter.md

   control uses information about past payment attempts to choose better routes for subsequent payment attempts.

-- [Rust-Lightning #787][] Check the PK of the source of an error before closing chans from it FIXME:dongcarl
+- [Rust-Lightning #787][] ensures that channel closures due to error messages only happen when the peer who sent the message is the channel's counterparty.
+  Previously, it was possible for malicious peers to force-close any channel if they knew the channel id.

 - [BTCPay Server #2164][] redesigns the wallet setup wizard, walking the user through setting up BTCPay's internal wallet and optionally integrating